 Revenues from PIT simulated by EUROMOD prove that simulated policy and data suit actual situation, as simulated PIT is rather close to actually collected PIT.
-The number of taxpayers in EUROMOD exceeds the actual number of taxpayers by 2%.
+The number of taxpayers in EUROMOD exceeds the actual number of taxpayers by 2% to 4% in observed period.
 It should be kept in mind that the number of personal income tax payers refers to the number of persons who have been obliged to file a tax return.
-On the other hand, the collected PIT is somewhat underestimated when simulated with EUROMOD, as aggregate amount of PIT is lower by 11% in comparison to collected PIT.
+On the other hand, the collected PIT is somewhat underestimated when simulated with EUROMOD, as aggregate amount of PIT is lower by 11% in comparison to collected PIT in 2009.
+In period 2010-2012 the simulated PIT exceeds the actually collected PIT from 9% to 4%.
 The sum of taxable income (of persons who have to file a tax return) amounts to 16,643 million EUR in EUROMOD in 2009, and is only one per cent higher than taxable income from aggregate statistics on PIT.
-But on the other hand, data on mean employment income in Table 4.4 and the number of recipients in Table 4.3 show that employment income in EUROMOD is lower on average.
+But on the other hand, data on mean employment income in Table A3 show that employment income in EUROMOD is lower on average.
 It is expected, as income data is anonymised and very high incomes are replaced by lower values.
 Due to progressive nature of PIT, the simulated PIT is obviously lower than actually collected PIT.
-Besides, the simulated number of taxpayers with reduced tax base due to tax allowance for dependent children seems a bit higher than in PIT statistics; in EUROMOD 340 thousands taxpayers claimed this allowance, which exceeds the actual number by 4%.
+Besides, the simulated number of taxpayers with reduced tax base due to tax allowance for dependent children seems a bit higher than in PIT statistics; in EUROMOD 340 thousands taxpayers claimed this allowance in 2009, which exceeds the actual number by 4%.
 This overestimation is expected, as students should have been enrolled in regular education with a maximum of one year break during the study (similarly as for child benefit) in order to be considered dependent children for tax purposes.
 There is no data on educational history, therefore we assume all students fulfil the dependent child condition and the number of taxpayers with dependent child allowance is a bit too high, which leads us to underestimated simulated PIT.

-Table 4.7 and Table 4.8 also compare statistics on simulated social contributions in EUROMOD with external sources.
+Table A6 and Table A7 also compare statistics on simulated social contributions in EUROMOD with external sources.
 There are no numbers available for the social security contributions payers.
 However, external information on total revenues from social contributions shows that EUROMOD simulations have good results.

-Employee and employer social contributions are well estimated as simulated revenues exceed actually collected employee social contributions only by 6% or 5% respectively.
+Employee and employer social contributions are well estimated in 2009 as simulated revenues exceed actually collected employee social contributions only by 6% or 5% respectively.
 This divergence is entirely explained by the fact that the SILC contains in relative terms too much income from employment (taxable income).
+Over the years simulated employee and employer contributions do not match actual contributions so well, as simulated employee (employer) contributions overestimate actual employee (employers) contributions by 17% (13%).
 External statistics on other social contributions include "employee" part social contributions of benefits, which is true for EUROMOD results as well.
-The EUROMOD data on the amount of other contributions is overestimated for 22% in 2009 which might be expected due to overestimated amounts of some benefits.
+The EUROMOD data on the amount of other contributions is overestimated for 22% in 2009, 9% in 2010.
+On the contrary, since 2011, the simulated other contributions are underestimated.
+Categorization of "other" contributions in the official statistics is very detailed and Euromod simulations are only rough approximation for this category.